sg-au/sg-main/README.md

-# sg-website-template
+# Ashoka University Student Government (AUSG)
-The edited template for the new website for Ashoka University Student Government.
+This is the official code repository of the website and platform of the Ashoka University Student Government.
+It is maintained by the ToofanTalks Team, Technology Ministry, AUSG.